cmlykke/rime-liuma/instructions/INSTALL_ON_ANDROID.md

 <img src="../images\android\a010_downloadrime.jpg" width="600" height="400">

-11: When installed, you should see the Rime icon:
+11: When installed, you should see the Trime icon:

 <img src="../images\android\a011_serimeicon.jpg" width="600" height="400">